 If you’re on our Keto-Friendly program, we recommend extremely limiting fruit due to the amount of carbohydrates and sugar.
 But that doesn’t mean you have to totally say goodbye to fruit—enjoy berries in moderation on occasion, which are rich in antioxidants and have a lower carb content than many other fruits.
-On the South Beach Diet Keto-Friendly plan, a quarter cup of raspberries can count towards your three allowable Extras for the day.
+On the South Beach Diet Keto-Friendly plan, they count towards your daily Extras (Click here for serving sizes! >).
 However, keep in mind that it’s still important to monitor your daily net carb intake to keep it below 50 grams.

-One serving of fresh or frozen fruit is one cup.
+One serving of fresh or frozen fruit is one cup on our other plans.
 One serving of dried fruit is 2 tablespoons but be sure it doesn’t contain added sugar.

 Here are some examples of fruit servings you can enjoy:

 - Applesauce (unsweetened), ½ cup